How To Make Defective Work Equipment Accident And Injury Claims? – Accident At Work Due To Defective Equipment Guide

 By Olivia Zahir.
 Last updated 24th February 2021.
 Welcome to our guide to making defective work equipment accident claims.
 As an employee, it is within reason to expect your employer to supply you with the necessary tools and equipment to complete your daily tasks.
 From providing appropriate training to personal protective equipment (PPE), all employers have a duty of care to keep their staff safe at all times.
 But what happens when there is a breach in this duty?
-If somebody suffers an injury, they may be able to make a defective work equipment claim.
+If somebody suffers an injury, they may be able to claim due to being given defective equipment.

 Defective work equipment accident claims